kamenco/battle/README.md

 Except KeyValue:
 Probably it could work, but I couldn't make it.
 I solved this problem by adding some code.

 This is in the section, function get_ship_location.
-Namely within the while loop which loops as many times as the user puts wrong letters or numbers, the program promts the user to enter valid number and figure.
+Namely within the while loop which loops as many times as the user puts wrong letters or numbers, the program promts the user to enter valid number and letter.
 However if the user presses enter without entering anything the program crashes.

 The code is as follows:
     while row not in '12345678':